-The past couple of days have been full of news, criticism and opinions about Celine Spring/Summer 2019 collection.
-Our Instagram feeds and mailboxes were exploding and we basically spend the weekend with reading and sorting through all the reviews of the new look that the brand has gotten under the creative leadership of Hedi Slimane.
-The most statements that were published were quite negative and (justifiably) pulled the collection into pieces.
+The past couple of days have been full of news, criticism and opinions about Celine Spring/Summer 2019 collection designed by Hedi Slimane.
+Our Instagram feeds and mailboxes were exploding and we basically spend the weekend reading and sorting through all the reviews of the new look that the iconic Céline has gotten under the creative leadership of Hedi Slimane.
+Most statements that were published were quite negative and, justifiably, pulled the collection into pieces.

-However, there are also some unyielding Hedi supporters who had said a good word for him.
-We have looked at the different opinions and put them into a little pro and contra list.
+However, there are also some unyielding Hedi Slimane supporters who put a good word for his new Celine.
+We looked at the different opinions and put them into a little pros and cons list.